Semi-local string comparison: algorithmic techniques and applications

+Initially, both the set of eliminated columns and the set of marked elements are empty.
+In the process of column elimination, marked elements may only be contained in the $i$ leftmost uneliminated columns; the value of $i$ is initially equal to $1$, and gets either incremented or decremented in every step of the algorithm.
+The marked elements form a \emph{staircase}: that is, the marked elements in the first, second, \ldots, $i$-th uneliminated column, are respectively the zero, one, \ldots, $i-1$ topmost elements.
+In every iteration of the algorithm, two outcomes are possible: either the staircase gets extended to the right to the $i+1$-st uneliminated column, or the whole $i$-th uneliminated column gets eliminated from matrix $B$, and therefore also from the staircase.

+Let $j$, $j'$ denote respectively the indices of the $i$-th and $i+1$-st uneliminated column in the original matrix (across both uneliminated and eliminated columns).
+The outcome of the current iteration depends on the comparison of element $B(i,j)$, which is the topmost unmarked element in the $i$-th uneliminated column, against element $B(i,j')$, which is the next uneliminated (and unmarked) element immediately to its right.
+The outcomes of this comparison and the rest of the elimination procedure are given in \tabref{t-elim}.

 By storing indices of uneliminated columns in an appropriate dynamic data structure, such as a doubly-linked list, a single iteration of this procedure can be implemented to run in time $O(q)$.
-The whole elimination procedure runs in time $O(qn)$, and eliminates $\tHalf[n]$ columns.
+The whole procedure runs in time $O(qn)$, and eliminates $\tHalf[n]$ columns.

-Let $A''$ be the $\tHalf[n] \times \tHalf[n]$ matrix obtained from $A'$ by deleting the eliminated columns.
-We call the algorithm recursively on $A''$.
-Given the output of the recursive call, which provides the leftmost row minima of $A'$, it is now straightforward to fill in the leftmost minima in the remaining rows of $A$ in time $O(qn)$.
-Thus, a single recursive call runs in time $O(qn)$.
-The amount of work halves in every level of recursion, therefore the overall running time is $O(qn)$. \end{proof}
+Let $A'$ be the $\tHalf[n] \times \tHalf[n]$ matrix obtained from $B$ by deleting the $\tHalf[n]$ eliminated columns.
+We call the algorithm recursively on $A'$.
+This recursive call returns the leftmost row minima of $A'$, and therefore also of $B$.
+It is now straightforward to fill in the leftmost minima in the remaining rows of $A$ in time $O(qn)$.
+Thus, the top level of recursion runs in time $O(qn)$.
+The amount of work gets halved with every recursion level, therefore the overall running time is $O(qn)$. \end{proof}

-\begin{example} \figref{f-rowmin} gives a snapshot of the two non-boundary cases of the elimination algorithm in the proof of \lmref{lm-rowmin-tmon}.
+\begin{example} \figref{f-elim} gives a snapshot of the two non-boundary cases of the elimination algorithm described in the proof of \lmref{lm-rowmin-tmon}.
 Each vertical dotted line represents an arbitrary number of consecutive eliminated columns.
-Dark-shaded cells represent the ``staircase'' of matrix entries that belong to yet uneliminated columns, but are known not to contain any leftmost row minima.
-The current elements $A(i,j)$, $A(i,j')$ at the tip of the ``staircase'' are shown by white circles.
+Dark-shaded cells represent the staircase of marked elements.
+The current elements $B(i,j)$, $B(i,j')$ are shown by white circles.